 if $F \in \torf$ and $Z_1,Z_2 \in \zeros$, then $X \in \torf$. \end{lem}

 \begin{proof} Consider the commutative diagram

 where the two squares are pullbacks.
 Clearly $c, \tilde{z} \in \Arr(\torf)$ as pullbacks of arrows of $\torf$.
-Since the reflection has stable units, $\F(f)$ is an isomorphism.
-Moreover, since in a protomodular category pullbacks reflect monomorphisms (see e.g.\ [\cite{Bbbook}, Lemma 3.1.20]), $\eta_X$ is a monomorphism.
+Since the reflection is semi-left exact, $\F(f)$ is an isomorphism.
+Moreover, since in a protomodular category pullbacks reflect monomorphisms (see e.g.\ \cite[Lemma 3.1.20]{Bbbook}), $\eta_X$ is a monomorphism.
 Therefore, $\eta_X$ is an isomorphism and $X \in \torf$. \end{proof}

 The following definition is a generalization to our non-pointed context of the notion of a \emph{protoadditive} functor between pointed protomodular categories (introduced in \cite{everaert2010homology}).